ai-cam/ai-cam.github.io/_reports/cambridge-can-regional-ai-statement-1.md

 * Workforce impact: How will this affect council staff roles and skills?
 What training or support will be needed?
 * Exit and contingency planning: What happens if the AI system fails or needs to be withdrawn?
 How will services continue?
 What skills and capabilities need to be maintained?

-A second phase of dialogue will take place in March 2026, and insights will continue to inform the programme.
-The interim public dialogue report can be found [here.](https://www.ai.cam.ac.uk/assets/uploads/interim-report-public-dialogue-on-ai-in-local-government.pdf)
+A second phase of dialogue will take place in March 2026, and insights will continue to inform the programme.[](https://www.ai.cam.ac.uk/assets/uploads/interim-report-public-dialogue-on-ai-in-local-government.pdf)

 [](https://www.ai.cam.ac.uk/)